 The solution fulfils the requirements of KI#4 (authorization of Remote UE/ UE-to-Network relay) using a network-controlled authorization procedure based on primary authentication of Remote UE (building on TR 23.752 [2] sol#47 principles).The solution fulfils the requirements of KI#9 (PC5 key management for relay communication) by supporting derivation /distribution of PC5 related keys based on keys from the primary authentication, using existing 5GC entities (AMF, AUSF).

 The solution fulfils the requirements of KI#12 (Security of one-to-one communication over PC5) including support of the Remote UE out of coverage scenario by reusing PC5 link communication security procedure as defined in TS 33.536 [8].

-Editor's note: Whether all or part of KI#12 requirements are fulfilled is FFS.
+Specifically, the solution fulfils the first (separate security context per peer UE in and out of coverage), second (link setup protection against MiTM), third (signalling protection) and fourth requirement (user plane protection).

+The solution fulfils the requirements of KI#5 (privacy protection of Remote UE) by reusing existing privacy protection mechanisms for identifiers transmitted by Remote UE (e.g., SUCI, KNRP ID).

+Editor’s Note: When Remote UE uses its 5G-GUTI in DCR with option 1 (no Remote UE context transfer) fulfilment of privacy protection of 5G-GUTI requirement is FFS.

+When Remote UE uses its 5G-GUTI in DCR and considering option 2 (with Remote UE context transfer), the support for 5G-GUTI reallocation, Registration Update and handling of desynchronization of K_AMF are not covered in the current specification.

+Option 1 is the selected option for when Remote UE wishes to use its 5G-GUTI in DCR.

 This solution requires a new relayed primary authentication procedure (aka "network controlled authorization" based on TR 23.752 [2] sol#47) to enable Remote UE to perform primary authentication with the AUSF of Remote UE via the AMF of Relay UE and Relay UE which both need to support a corresponding new NAS procedure.

 In this solution, the UE-to-Network relay 's AMF, is responsible for PC5 link root key Krelay and its Krelay ID derivation from KAMF, as the Remote UE.
 The AMF stores Remote UE information (Remote UE id, PC5 link root key) in the Relay UE context.
 The Relay UE uses the PC5 root key and associated id to establish the security of the PC5 link with the Remote UE.